 Risk factors for contracting respiratory syncytial virus include:

-- Babies and children who are in daycare or in frequent public places like parks.
+- Babies and children in daycare or frequent public places like parks.

 - Having older siblings who become infected and spread the virus to younger siblings.

 - Touching contaminated objects and not washing your hands before touching your face.